Inkshaded/digital-media-archiving-system/Patterns.md

 ### Composite - Structural - Compose objects into tree structures and work with the structures as though they are individual objects
 ----
+Thouch the archival system would probably benefit from the use of a Composite storage structure, it is not currently implemented.

 ### Chain of Responsibility - Behavioral - Enables passing of requests along a chain of handlers, with handlers either handling the request or passing it to the next handler
 ----